 The WCC at MIT (Writing and Communication Center) offers free one-on-one professional advice from communication experts.
 The WCC is staffed completely by MIT lecturers.
 All have advanced degrees.
 All are experienced college classroom teachers of communication.
 All are all are published scholars and writers.
 The WCC helps you strategize about all types of academic and professional writing as well as about all aspects of oral presentations (including practicing classroom presentations & conference talks as well as designing slides).
 No matter what department or discipline you are in, the WCC helps you think your way more deeply into your topic, helps you see new implications in your data, research, and ideas.
-The WCC also helps with all English as Second Language issues, from To register with our online scheduler and to make appointments, go to http://mit.mywconline.com/.
-To access the WCC's many pages of advice about writing and oral presentations, go to http://cmsw.mit.edu/writing-and-communication-center/.
+The WCC also helps with all English as Second Language issues, from To register with our online scheduler and to make appointments, go to https://cmsw.mit.edu/writing-and-communication-center/.
 Check the online scheduler for up-to-date hours and available appointments.